Drinking water wells

 Project info

-This page was created in close cooperation between the KME, the Horticultural Office, the Property Office, the Environmental Protection and Occupational Safety Department of the City of Karlsruhe and a tip: tap e.
-V..
+This page was created in close cooperation between KME Karlsruhe Marketing und Event GmbH and the Horticultural Office, the Real Estate Office, the Environmental Protection and Occupational Safety Department of the City of Karlsruhe, a tip: tap e.
+V., and Stadtwerke Karlsruhe GmbH.

 Gallery